Mixup1231/RAYCASTER_ENGINE/README.md

 # RAYCASTER_ENGINE
-This is the source control for a simple raycaster I'm working on in C...I'm still learning.
+This is a simple raycaster (inspired by the old wolfenstein game) that I am writing in the C programming language using SDL and OpenGL.
 ![rayCaster](https://github.com/Mixup1231/RAYCASTER_ENGINE/assets/110330912/43396b4c-3cdd-4eff-b659-7470499d3acb)